reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 ```

 Here we have added three dependencies with the starters for using the components for `servlet`, `jackson`, and `swagger` which will perform the following functions:
-1. The Servlet component will provide HTTP based endpoints for consuming HTTP requests arriving at an HTTP endpoint bound to a published Servlet.
+1. The `servlet` component will provide HTTP based endpoints for consuming HTTP requests arriving at an HTTP endpoint bound to a published Servlet.
-2. The Jackson component will be used for marshaling and unmarshalling between [JavaScript Object Notation (JSON)](https://www.json.org/json-en.html) and object representations.
+2. The `jackson` component will be used for marshaling and unmarshalling between [JavaScript Object Notation (JSON)](https://www.json.org/json-en.html) and object representations.
-3. The Swagger component will expose the REST services and their APIs using [Swagger/Open API specification](https://swagger.io/docs/specification/about/).
+3. The `swagger` component will expose the REST services and their APIs using [Swagger/Open API specification](https://swagger.io/docs/specification/about/).

 ### Defining a Route with Java DSL's RouteBuilder